 Rosalind and Tommie were well into their teens when their father, now retired, decided to bring his family home to Cheshire and take up residence in their ancestral home, Ramsdell Hall.
 It must have been some change from the seasise resort to rural Cheshire, where now they were landed gentry.
 The arrival of three more siblings in the 90s would have been equally eventful.

 Rosalind met Francis Cartlidge of Astbury, whose family had been sextons and parish clerks at St Mary’s Church for 200 year

-He married Rosalind early the following year at Ormskirk, Lancashire.
+He married Rosalind on 28 Mar 1894 at St Paul's Church, Southport.
 Again we have the Lancashire connection when one might have expected them to have been married at St Mary’s, Astbury.
 They moved to The Poplars in Astbury.
-Sadly, Francis died four and a half years later on the 16th of October 1898, and Rosalind was a young widow at twenty-five.
+Sadly, Francis died from gastric influenza on the 16th of October 1898, and Rosalind was a young widow at twenty-five.
 Francis’ brother Edward took up the sexton duties, keeping their family tradition going.

 “Within 10 minutes from the time she struck,all hands were washed overboard.
 There were two women passengers, Mrs Leicester and Mrs Cartlidge, a widow.
 They climbed the masts and were noble and brave and showed no fear but the masts were washed down in a few minutes.”
 He went on to describe Rosalind as “an admirable woman.”

 Rosalind was only twenty five when she died, and following the death of Pauline Grace in 1890, aged but three days, Thomas and Emilie had lost their second daughter.